Kuroyume: 1997–1999, 2009: Breakup

 After a 10-year hiatus, Kuroyume performed their last concert at the Nippon Budokan in January 2009.

 Kiyoharu later said the reason for the breakup was due to the severely strained relationship between Hitoki and himself.
 The two musicians were not on speaking terms and only communicated through their manager.
 The vocalist revealed that he purposely did not attend their rehearsals and, when the venue only had a single dressing room, he would enter the venue just before the show was to begin and leave as soon as it was over in order to avoid running into Hitoki.
 The two had also been recording material in the studio separately; with Kiyoharu claiming he would lower the bass on songs, Hitoki would then raise it, only for Kiyoharu to turn it down again.
 When asked what caused their relationship to get so bad, Kiyoharu said it was because Hitoki prioritized his family over the band.
 "I think it was the year after our major label debut, or maybe the year after that.
-He got married at the time when we were just getting started.", "One time, he refused to appear on Music Station, saying he couldn't because he had a family vacation planned that day (laughs).
+He got married at the time when we were just getting started," said Kiyoharu, adding "One time, he refused to appear on Music Station, saying he couldn't because he had a family vacation planned that day (laughs).
 I was like, 'Huh?
 What are you thinking?'
 I had heard of such stories about foreign artists, but I thought, 'This is Japan!
-But Kiyoharu also acknowledged that Hitoki might have been frustrated as the vocalist took the lead in producing their music, "I think he was frustrated that he could not do what he wanted to do."
+However, Kiyoharu also acknowledged that Hitoki might have been frustrated as the vocalist took the lead in producing their music, noting, "I think he was frustrated that he could not do what he wanted to do."

 Kiyoharu went on to form the rock band Sads in 1999.
 They released numerous material until taking a hiatus in 2003, and returning in 2010.
 Hitoki formed a unit called Hitoki-PiranhaHeads in 2000 which had several line-ups and various name changes.
 In 2004, he joined Super Drop Babies with former Kuroyume guitarist Shin.

-On Kiyoharu's 40th Birthday, October 30, 2008, it was announced that Kuroyume would officially be disbanded with a concert on January 29, 2009.
+On Kiyoharu's 40th birthday, October 30, 2008, it was announced that Kuroyume would officially be disbanded with a concert on January 29, 2009.
 On that day, the band held their last concert at the Nippon Budokan in front of 13,500 people.
 Hitoki said he and Kiyoharu had not spoken at all in the ten years since Kuroyume had stopped activities.